alexander-kastil/angular-advanced/labs/lab-01/standalone-app/readme.md

     ng g environments
     ```

--   Modify the environment.development.ts file to reflect the base url of `json-server`:
+-   Modify the `environment.ts` and `environment.development.ts` file to reflect the base url of `json-server`:

     ```bash
     export const environment = {